Trams in Kyiv

 The Kyiv Tram (Київський трамвай, /uk/) is a tram network that serves the Ukrainian capital Kyiv.
 The system was the first electric tramway in the former Russian Empire and the fourth one in Europe after the Berlin, Budapest, and Prague tramways.
 The Kyiv Tram system currently consists of 139.9 km of the track, including 14 km of two Rapid Tram lines, served by 21 routes with the use of 523 tram cars.
 However, the system is being neglected, the serviced track length is decreasing at a fast rate and is replaced by buses and trolleybuses.

-The Kyiv Tram system is operated by the "Kyivpastrans" municipal company which also maintains bus, Kyiv trolleybus, and Kyiv Funicular transport in Kyiv.
+The Kyiv Tram system is operated by the municipal company Kyivpastrans, which also maintains bus, Kyiv trolleybus, and Kyiv Funicular transport in Kyiv.